InTheCar/ACU6/README.md

 https://actia.se/our-products/

-The target is to install Docker and run there the SDK for the ACU6 .
+The target is to install Docker and run the SDK for the ACU6 .

 It's **mandatory** that you have the development **HW** ACU6 from ACTIA and